The Algebraic Index Theorem and Fedosov Quantization of Lagrange-Finsler and Einstein Spaces

 5pt

-The conditions of this Theorem can redefined for a nonholonomic vector bundle $\mathcal{E}$ of rank $k$ over $\ ^{\mathcal{L}}\mathbf{K}^{2n}$ (the N--adapted constructions dub for $h$-- and $v$--components those provided in section 5.3 of \cite{chen} and Theorem 2 and Remark 2 in \cite{fed2}).
+The conditions of this Theorem can be redefined for a nonholonomic vector bundle $\mathcal{E}$ of rank $k$ over $\ ^{\mathcal{L}}\mathbf{K}^{2n}$.
+The N--adapted constructions are similar for $h$-- and $v$--components provided in section 5.3 of \cite{chen} and Theorem 2 and Remark 2 in \cite{fed2}.
 We summarize four necessary statements in

-\begin{corollary} --\textbf{Remarks: }For a normal d--connection $\widehat{ \mathbf{D}}\equiv \ _{\theta }\widehat{\mathbf{D}}$ (\ref{cdcc}) on $\ ^{ \mathcal{L}}\mathbf{K}^{2n},\ $ a connection $^{\ \mathcal{E}}\partial $ in a nonholonomic vector bundle $\mathcal{E}$ $\ $of rank $k$ over $\ ^{ \mathcal{L}}\mathbf{K}^{2n}$ and $\ ^{v}\Omega $ \ is \ a series of closed distinguished (by N--connections) two--forms in $v\Omega ^{2}(\ ^{\mathcal{L} }\mathbf{K}^{2n}),$ we can derive from Theorem \ref{thgf} the following
+\begin{corollary} --\textbf{Remarks: }For a normal d--connection $\widehat{ \mathbf{D}}\equiv \ _{\theta }\widehat{\mathbf{D}}$ (\ref{cdcc}) on $\ ^{ \mathcal{L}}\mathbf{K}^{2n},\ $ a connection $^{\ \mathcal{E}}\partial $ in a nonholonomic vector bundle $\mathcal{E}$ $\ $of rank $k$ over $\ ^{ \mathcal{L}}\mathbf{K}^{2n}$ and $\ ^{v}\Omega $ \ is \ a series of closed distinguished (by N--connections) two--forms in $v\Omega ^{2}(\ ^{\mathcal{L} }\mathbf{K}^{2n})$.
+We can derive from Theorem \ref{thgf} the following

 \begin{enumerate} \item There is a nilpotent N--adapted derivation $\ _{r}^{d}\widehat{\mathcal{D}}=\ ^{d}\widehat{\mathcal{D}}+v^{-1}\left[ \ r-\theta _{\alpha \beta }(u)z^{\beta }\mathbf{e}^{\alpha },\cdot \right] $ \ (determined respectively as/by (\ref{ffdc}), (\ref{sform}) and (\ref{ddif}) ) when the distinguished Fedosov--Weyl curvature